khoi/dotfiles/README.md

 # dotfiles

-These are my personal highly opinonated dotfiles.
+My highly opinonated dotfiles.
 Feel free to look around and copy what you like.

 ## Installation